TC Chair Responsibilities

 Foundation Annual Report

 Near the end of each calendar year the OpenStack Foundation prepares an annual report.
-The TC is responsible for contributing a status update for the OpenStack project and community.
+The TC and UC are responsible for contributing a status update for the OpenStack project and community.
 The Foundation staff will contact the TC chair, who should either write the report or ensure that it is written.

 See https://www.openstack.org/assets/reports/OpenStack-AnnualReport2017.pdf for one example report and https://etherpad.openstack.org/p/openstack-2018-annual-report for the working notes for the 2018 report.